Leroy Houston: Career

 Houston originally played for the New South Wales Waratahs from 2005 where he was picked to tour with the Wallabies, he also played for Australia A before playing a Super 14 game.

-Houston took time off from rugby in 2007 and eventually decided to sign with the Queensland Reds for the 2008 Super 14 season, receiving the Rookie of the Year Award.
+Houston took time off from rugby in 2007 to play rugby league for the Asquith Magpies in the Jim Beam Cup and eventually decided to sign with the Queensland Reds for the 2008 Super 14 season, receiving the Rookie of the Year Award.
 Houston made his debut for Queensland in a pre-season trial against his old club the Waratahs.

 In February 2013, it was announced that Houston would join English Premiership side Bath Rugby from US Colomiers for the 2013/14 season.

 Houston Left Bath to re-join Queensland Reds in the Summer of 2016 with hopes of furthering his international career.
 Following the end of the Reds season Houston resigned for Bath on a short-term deal.
 Houston scored the final try in his first match back for Bath, a 37–22 victory over Worcester Warriors.